 - The Embassy has been organising trade and business promotion events as well as state facilitation events, in a hybrid format in view of COVID-19 pandemic.
 Events on sectors such as agricultural products, marine products, textile, automobile etc have been recently held.

 - Hydrocarbon sector: Kuwait remains a reliable supplier of crude oil & LPG to India.
 During the visit to Kuwait of Hon’ble Minister of Petroleum and Natural Gas Shri Dharmendra Pradhan in October 2020; delegation level talks were held between the two sides to strengthen bilateral engagement and cooperation in the oil domain.
 Mr. Nizar Al-Adsani, CEO of Kuwait Petroleum Corporation (KPC) accompanied by two members of KNPC attended the PETROTECH-2016 at New Delhi from 5-7 December 2016.
-The 4th meeting of the India-Kuwait JWG on Hydrocarbon was held in New Delhi on 15-16 September 2015.
+The 5th meeting of the India-Kuwait JWG on Hydrocarbon was held virtually on 16 June, 2021.

 - Civil Aviation: Air India operates flights between Kuwait and Mumbai, Ahmedabad, Chennai, Goa & Hyderabad; Air India Express has flights between Kuwait and Kochi, Kozhikode, Thiruvananthapuram & Mangalore; Indigo Airlines operates flights to Ahmedabad, Chennai, Delhi, Kochi and Mumbai, while Kuwait Airways has flights from Kuwait to Ahmedabad, Bengaluru, Chennai, Delhi, Kochi, Mumbai & Thiruvananthapuram, Jazeera Airways operates flights between Kuwait and Delhi, Kochi, Mumbai, Ahmedabad & Hyderabad.